 Businesses face risk all the time – and that’s OK.
-Even though the word “risk” typically has a negative connotation, the word actually can represent many situations, not just unfavorable ones.
+Even though the word “risk” typically has negative connotations, the term can actually represent many situations, not all of them unfavorable.

-According to ISO 31000, risk is the “effect of uncertainty on objectives.”
-Depending on the impact for the company or the affected project, risk can come in two types: positive and negative.
+ISO 31000 states that risk is the “effect of uncertainty on objectives.”
+That actually means risk can come in two types: positive and negative.